 All participants are being informed that IAG is taking precautions to limit potential viral spread

-Specific precautions will be determined and described based on the state of pandemic at the time and the attendant public health and industry advice
+Specific precautions will be determined and described based on the state of pandemic at the time of participation, as well as the attendant public health and industry advice

-All participants are being informed that the waiver has changed to reflect Covid risk and that they must to read it thoroughly to ensure they understand and acknowledge those changes
+All participants are being informed that the waiver has changed to reflect COVID-19 risk and that they must to read it thoroughly to ensure they understand and acknowledge those changes

-All participants will be required to complete a Covid-19 screening questionnaire on-line five days before their trip and send a screenshot of their result to IAG.
+All participants will be required to complete an online COVID-19 screening questionnaire five days prior to their trip and send a screenshot of their results to IAG.

 IAG cancellation policy has been adjusted to allow for unforeseen changes.
 If IAG is forced to reschedule or cancel trips or courses because of restrictive measures coming back into place due to a resurgence in the virus, everyone booked will be given the choice of rescheduling or receiving a full credit for anytime in the future.
-Additionally if booked participants are not feeling well in the lead up to a trip, IAG will insist that they do not participate and will make that easy by offering a full credit.
+Additionally if booked participants are not feeling well in the lead up to a trip, IAG will insist that they do not participate and will offer a full credit.

 If participants are booking front-country accommodation previous to the trip/course they must vet the viral mitigation procedures of the accommodation provider before booking.

-Participants are informed that by signing Covid Practices Agreement and participating in the trip or course they agree to abide by the mitigation procedures in this document and understand that despite all precautions, one or more participant or staff may still contract the virus
+Participants are informed that by signing COVID-19 Practices Agreement and participating in the trip or course, they agree to abide by the mitigation procedures in this document.
+They also accept and understand that despite all precautions, participants and/or staff are still at risk of contracting the virus.

 Pre-trip Communication with IAG Guides/Instructors